UFC Fight Night: Bader vs. Nogueira: Predictions & Analysis

 A few statistical edges stand out.
 Casey throws significantly more leather — a 0.8 sig. strike per minute gap.
 Gadelha is far more active with takedowns, averaging 3.5 more per 15 minutes.
 Gadelha has tighter striking defense, making opponents miss more often.

 The Pick: Claudia Gadelha over Cortney Casey.
-We're leaning Gadelha here at 69%, a solid but not overwhelming edge.
-The market implies 76% for Gadelha, but our model sees only 69%.
-That 6-point gap favoring Casey is worth watching.
+We're leaning Gadelha here at 75%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Krzysztof Jotko